Pinnacle-Networks/Pinnacle/docs/content/intro.md

     developers' and organizations' operational needs.
 :::

-For more information about pinnacle and why we believe it is much needed, [read this blog post](https://blog.pinnacle.io/pinnacle-the-open-source-framework-for-bringing-ai-to-your-datastore/).
+For more information about Pinnacle and why we believe it is much needed, [read this blog post](https://blog.pinnacle.io/pinnacle-the-open-source-framework-for-bringing-ai-to-your-datastore/).

-### How can developers use pinnacle?
+### How can developers use Pinnacle?

-pinnacle boils down to 3 key patterns:
+Pinnacle boils down to 3 key patterns:

 #### 1. Connect to your data